Bonobo (2014 film)

-Bonobo is a 2014 British comedy-drama film written and directed by Matthew Hammett Knott and starring Tessa Peake-Jones, Josie Lawrence, and James Norton.
+Bonobo is a 2014 British comedy-drama film co-written and directed by Matthew Hammett Knott and starring Tessa Peake-Jones, Josie Lawrence, James Norton, Eleanor Wyld, Carolyn Pickles, Patricia Potter, Orlando Seale, Harriet Kemsley, Milton Lopes and Will Tudor.

-The film is about middle-aged widow Judith (Tessa Peake-Jones), and her attempts to convince her daughter Lily to leave an alternative commune and return to university.
+The film is about middle-aged widow Judith (Peake-Jones) and her attempts to convince her daughter Lily to leave an alternative commune and return to university.
 Bonobo premiered at the Raindance Film Festival, where it was nominated for Best British Feature.